mr2raccoon/caactus/README.md

 ## 7.10 PLN Modelling
-1. **Variable Names** should already be set to `['condition1','condition2']` from step 7.2 — no change needed.
-2. Find **step 10 – PLN Modelling** and click **Run**.
+1. Find **10.
+PLN Modelling** and click **Run**.
-4. Inspect the generated results in the subdirecory `/sampledata_CD6_zenodo/9_data_analysis/` The output generated will be
+2. Inspect the generated results in the subdirecory `/sampledata_CD6_zenodo/9_data_analysis/` The output generated will be
-    - a) "correlation_circle.png".
+    - a) `correlation_circle.png`.
 Shows that PCA1, accounting for ~57% of the variance, primarily separated samples by condition2, whereas  PCA2 accounted for ~25% of the variance based on condition1.
-    - b) "pca_plot.png".
+    - b) `pca_plot.png`.
 The PCA plot shows how the images are grouped together in 2D-space based on combined category of condition1 and condition2 (the categorical levels will be combined).